sgoodluck/kubernetes-infra-project/README.md

 ### Note on Git History

 Normally, I squash my commits when merging.
-I forgot to do that early on and kept the same pattern.
+I forgot to do that early on and kept the same pattern as I figured it would let you see the order I took if you were bored.

 ### What is missing